By Elizabeth Jewitt, Service Learning & Personal Development Coordinator, Middle School at the International School of Zug and Luzern.

 On the magical and mystical Choquequirao…

 Tonight was amazing…I stepped out of the dinner tent and was stunned by the view… It was pitch black of course but I had never seen the stars like this.
 Each star was bright and visible in a way I can’t describe.
 I saw shooting stars for the second time in my life… Oh but not only the second…I saw 6 that night and each just as astounding as the last.
 We gathered later to star gaze.
 We each pulled out our inflated mattresses and warm sleeping bags as we laid pressing to one another for warmth.
-We told jokes and laughed under the star light sky.
+Then, we told jokes and laughed under the star light sky.
 Tonight was amazing and unlike anything I’ve ever seen.

 If you’re a real thrill seeker and looking for a real adrenalin rush, then today was the perfect day.
 We went on a wonderful 30 kilometer bike ride taking us 700 vertical meters down into a small valley to the Maras salt pans.
 Bikes, gloves and helmets were all provided and we all hopped on the saddles and went for the most amazing ride.
 Upon arriving at the salt fields everyone was shocked by the difficulty but also how much fun the ride was and I’m sure I speak on behalf of everyone when I say we all really loved it!
 We recovered with a nice evening in Cusco with shopping and a dinner of local food.